Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 164,549 people, 57,729 houses or apartments, and a median cost of homes of $241,413, Salem real estate prices are well above average cost compared to national prices.
+With a population of 169,798, 58,632 total housing units (homes and apartments), and a median house value of $289,842, Salem real estate prices are well above average cost compared to national prices.

 Importantly, this makes Salem one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.